rashedul24/Sports-Zone/README.md

 ## Project Details

 This is a Sport information based project.
-You can visit the sports category and our expert trainer.
+You can visit the sports category section and our expert trainers.

 ##Things are used :